jormbee/rona/README.md

 # RonaTutoring Website
 Rona Tutoring was a project that offered free tutoring to students in need during the COVID-19 pandemic.
+The system comprised of a website with a HTML form which sent responses to a Discord bot.
+Tutors would then "react" on Discord and the bot would assign a student to them.
+Over time, this allowed our of tutors to teach hundreds of students.

 Tech Stack: HTML, CSS, Python

 Contributors: Jeremy Baum, Soham Patil, Dylan Pratt, Maddie Hsu